Jako/multiTV/README.md

-emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty firstClass | content of row.class placeholder in the first row | first lastClass | content of row.class placeholder in the last row | first evenClass | content of row.class placeholder in an even row | - oddClass | content of row.class placeholder in an odd row | -
+emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty firstClass | content of row.class placeholder in the first row | first lastClass | content of row.class placeholder in the last row | last evenClass | content of row.class placeholder in an even row | - oddClass | content of row.class placeholder in an odd row | -